WebAssembly/component-model/design/mvp/CanonicalABI.md

 ```

 As an optimization, `flags` are represented as packed bit-vectors.
 Like variant
-discriminants, `flags` use the smallest integer that fits all the bits, falling
+discriminants, `flags` use the smallest integer that fits all the bits.
-back to sequences of `i32`s when there are more than 32 flags.
 ```python
 def alignment_flags(labels):
   n = len(labels)